ooki/hydro_trader/README.md

 as much money at the end of the time T.
 The weather and market is simulated to be based in Norway.

 # Game
 The player controls a network of hydro reservoirs.
 Each the player must:
 1. Decide which reservoirs should produce electricity.
 2. If producing electricity, what price do I demand for my power.

 # 100% not finished!
 The product should contain a apropriate number of bugs.

 # To Run:
-1. Start server
+1. Start server ( uvicorn hydro_trader.server:app --host 0.0.0.0 --port 8000 )
-2. Start client
+2. Start client ( python ./hydro_trader/client.py )
-3. run_server.sh
+3. start_game.py (password is 1234, python ./start_game.py -p 1234 )